School Mental Health Menu to fund animal assisted therapy

 The Victorian Budget 2021-22 is investing a dedicated $277 million in new support for schools, ensuring mental health and wellbeing is a core part of a student's experience at school.

-We look forward to working with schools who will now have the financial means to use our services on an ongoing basis.
+We look forward to working with schools that will now have the financial means to use our services on an ongoing basis.

 Canine Comprehension will be included on the Schools Mental Health Fund Interim Menu